Republicans keep control of the Senate; Democrats claim House majority

 Republican-held districts that Hillary Clinton carried in 2016 provided the backbone of the Democratic efforts to win the House majority.
 Democratic challengers triumphed in a number of suburban areas, defeating Republican Reps.
 Mike Coffman in suburban Denver, Kevin Yoder in the Kansas City area and David Brat in the Richmond suburbs, among others.

 But the Democratic momentum was not strong enough to carry some prized recruits over the finish line.
-Former Marine fighter pilot Amy McGrath, who attracted significant outside funding, lost to GOP Rep. Andy Barr in Kentucky.
+Former Marine fighter pilot Amy McGrath, who attracted significant outside funding, lost to Rep. Andy Barr, R, in Kentucky.

-The midterm elections had the energy of a presidential contest in their closing days.
+The midterm elections had the energy of a presidential contest in their closing days, with Trump making himself the central figure and hoping to buck the historical trend of major losses for the president’s party in the first midterm vote.

 In an all-out push to preserve Republican congressional majorities, Trump dashed from one red state to the next, urging his legions of supporters that he calls “the silent majority” to rush to the polls as if he were on the ballot.